RalphBacon/260-ESP32-Web-Pages-Part-2/README.md

 **Still here?** OK, let's get some values on screen, whether that be an integer value or a string, both of which I use in my projects.
 There are, of course, many routes to Rome and I show two of them here.
 Quick and dirty?
 Or slick and maintainable?
 Your choice!

-We'll get a value onto the screen (from a psuedo-variable in our ESP32 code) and discuss two ways on how to do that.
+We'll get a value onto the screen (from a pseudo-variable in our ESP32 code) and discuss two ways on how to do that.
 Finally we'll consider whether what we're doing, that is putting the HTML code into our C++ code is the best way of doing this - or is there another way we could explore (in part 3 perhaps)?
 Oops, spoiler alert!
 Too late!

 ### Software
 ► Rob Tillaart's simple DS18b20 library (for a single DS18b20 per μController pin)